People Power Revolution: Events

+February 16

-Civil disobedience and boycott campaign launch (February 16)
+Civil disobedience and boycott campaign launch

-On February 16, 1986, Corazon Aquino held the "Tagumpay ng Bayan" (People's Victory) rally at Luneta Park, announcing a civil disobedience campaign and calling for her supporters to boycott publications and companies which were associated with Marcos or any of his cronies.
+On February 16, 1986, Corazon Aquino held the "Tagumpay ng Bayan" (People's Victory) rally at Luneta Park.
 The event was attended by a crowd of about two million people.

+In her speech during the event, Aquino announced a nonviolent civil disobedience campaign and called for her supporters to boycott publications and companies which were associated with Marcos or any of his cronies.

+Among the companies identified in the boycott were the Manila Electric Company (MERALCO), San Miguel Corporation, Rustan Marketing Corporation, Coca-Cola Bottlers Philippines, the various crony newspapers, most notably the Bulletin Today, seven banks owned by Marcos cronies, including the Philippine National Bank and Security Bank, and even multinational companies who did business with the various Marcos cronies.
+The boycott was widely supported, with citizens refusing to pay their electrical bills, restaurants refusing to serve San Miguel Beer or Coca Cola products, and even large companies such as Nestle supported the boycott by pulling their advertisements from the Manila Bulletin and the various state owned radio and TV stations.
+A total of Php1.78 billion was withdrawn from the crony banks.

 Aquino's camp began making preparations for more rallies, and Aquino herself went to Cebu to rally more people to their cause.

+February 22

-Aborted military coup (February 22)
+Aborted military coup

-In the aftermath of the election and the revelations of irregularities, the Reform the Armed Forces Movement (RAM) - a cabal of officers of the Armed Forces of the Philippines (AFP) disgruntled by the patronage politics and corruption in the AFP, formed in 1982 - set into motion a coup attempt against the Ferdinand and Imelda Marcos.
+In the aftermath of the election and the revelations of irregularities, the Reform the Armed Forces Movement (RAM) – a cabal of officers of the Armed Forces of the Philippines (AFP) disgruntled by the patronage politics and corruption in the AFP, formed in 1982 – set into motion a coup attempt against Ferdinand and Imelda Marcos.